htcfreek/SimpleLapsGui/README.md

 ## Features

-- Simple and fast: Run the executable, type the computer name and press the ENTER key.
+- Simple and fast: Run the PowerShell script or Batch file, type the computer name and press the ENTER key.
 - Supports Microsoft LAPS (legacy) and Windows LAPS on Active Directory environments.
+- Query the user name, password and password expiration timestamp of the LAPS account.
-- Read current password, current expiration timestamp and password history (Windows LAPS only) from the Computer objects in your local Active Directory.
+- Query the account history of computer objects in your local Active Directory (Windows LAPS only).
+- Multi-domain support.
-- Copy the passwords (current and history) using the context menu.
+- Copy user names and passwords to the clipboard.
+- Zoom view for user name and password.
 - Change the expiration timestamp.
 - Close the window by pressing the ESCAPE key.

 ## Download and Usage

 1. Download the archive from [here](http://github.com/htcfreek/SimpleLapsGui/releases).
-   - `SimpleLapsGui_v<Version>_Exe.zip`: Exe wrapper version. :exclamation: May produce false-positive virus alerts :exclamation:
-   - `SimpleLapsGui_v<Version>_PowerShell.zip`: PowerShell script only version.
 2. Extract the downloaded archive to your preferred place.
-3. Run the tool using the executable or the PowerShell file.
+3. Run the tool using the Batch file or the PowerShell script.

+> [!TIP]
+> Using a shortcut with the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.

 ### System requirements

 - PowerShell 5.1
 - Windows LAPS PowerShell module
+- Active Directory Domain joined machine and user account
-- Optional for changing the timestamp of Microsoft LAPS (legacy) passwords:
-  - Microsoft LAPS PowerShell module (AdmPwd module)
+- Optional for changing the timestamp of Microsoft LAPS (legacy) passwords: Microsoft LAPS PowerShell module (AdmPwd module)

 ### Permissions

-The user who uses the tool needs the following permissions:
+The user account who uses the tool needs the following permissions:

 - Read LAPS password attribute(s).
 - Decrypt the Windows LAPS password.
 - [Optional:] Change expiration time attribute.

-> **Warning**
+> [!CAUTION]
-> <br />As always when granting permissions, you should be careful who you grant them to.
+> As always when granting permissions, you should be careful who you grant them to.
 You should grant permissions only to those who need them (e.g., use administration tiering).

-> **Note**
+> [!NOTE]
-> <br />For more information please read the docs provided by Microsoft:
+> For more information please read the docs provided by Microsoft:
 > - [Windows LAPS permission concept](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-concepts#user-group-permissions)
 > - [Windows LAPS attributes and rights](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-technical-reference#extended-rights)
 > - [Windows LAPS decryption principal](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#adpasswordencryptionprincipal)
 > - [Microsoft LAPS attribute permissions](https://techcommunity.microsoft.com/t5/itops-talk-blog/step-by-step-guide-how-to-configure-microsoft-local/ba-p/2806185)

 ### Limitations
-- Currently search works only in computer's domain. ([#3](https://github.com/htcfreek/SimpleLapsGui/issues/3))
-- Requires an Active Directory joined machine to work properly.

 - Microsoft Entra ID (Azure AD) is not supported.
-- The name of the managed user is not shown.
-(This can be a problem, if account name randomization is enabled.)
+- Changing the expiration time of clients that use Microsoft LAPS (legacy) is not supported when searching in multi-domain mode.

 ## FAQ